War

+War is an armed conflict between the armed forces of states, or between governmental forces and armed groups that are organized under a certain command structure and have the capacity to sustain military operations, or between such organized groups.

-War is an intense armed conflict between states, governments, societies, or paramilitary groups such as mercenaries, insurgents, and militias.
-It is generally characterized by extreme violence, destruction, and mortality, using regular or irregular military forces.
+It is generally characterized by widespread violence, destruction, and mortality, using regular or irregular military forces.
 Warfare refers to the common activities and characteristics of types of war, or of wars in general.

 Total war is warfare that is not restricted to purely legitimate military targets, and can result in massive civilian or other non-combatant suffering and casualties.

-While some war studies scholars consider war a universal and ancestral aspect of human nature, others argue it is a result of specific socio-cultural, economic or ecological circumstances.